Extracting Database Access-Control Policies From Web Applications: Acknowledgments

-We applied \name to three existing Ruby-on-Rails applications: \begin{enumerate} \item \diaspora~\cite{diaspora}, a social network with over 850~k users; \item Autolab~\cite{autolab}, a platform for managing course assignments used at over 20~schools; and, \item The Odin Project (Odin)~\cite{theodinproject}, a site where over a million users take web-dev classes and share their work. \end{enumerate} We chose \diaspora and Autolab because we had previously written policies for them by hand; we will be comparing these handwritten policies to the extracted ones.
-In contrast, we had never worked with Odin before, and so our experience applying \name to Odin will be unbiased by prior knowledge.
+We applied \name to three existing applications: \begin{enumerate} \item \diaspora~\cite{diaspora}, a social network with over 850~k users; \item Autolab~\cite{autolab}, a platform for managing course assignments used at over 20~schools; and \item The Odin Project (Odin)~\cite{theodinproject}, a site where over a million users take web development classes and share their work. \end{enumerate} We chose open-source Ruby on Rails applications with nontrivial access-control logic, while staying within the scope of the \name prototype.
+Within this space, \diaspora and Autolab were natural choices because we had written policies for them by hand before~\cite[\S~8.1]{DBLP:conf/osdi/ZhangSCPSS22}, allowing us to compare those policies with the extracted ones.
+Odin provides a complementary case: We had never worked with it before, so our experience applying \name to Odin was not biased by prior knowledge.